Hoi An On a Budget

 Another popular activity in Hoi An is to have the city's tailors make you some articles of clothing.
 It's fun to flip through the books they have on hand and select some items of your choosing.
 They'll take your measurements and within a couple of days you'll have some tailor made cloths.

-The Central Market is a great place to grab food from food vendors.
+The Central Market is a great place to grab a meal or a snack from food vendors.
 You'll also find plenty of pubs and cafes along the river.
-Prices at restaurants in the center of town are higher, but in general you can get a decent meal for a low price at most places.
+Prices at restaurants in the center of town are higher due to the frequency of tourists, but in general you can get a decent meal for a low price at most places.
 Still, as tourism continues to thrive in Hoi An, prices continue to go up.

 Like elsewhere in Vietnam, motorbike rentals are available.
 Negotiate hard for the price and ensure that the bike is in good condition before you leave.
 Make sure you are given a helmet as there is a fine if you don't wear one.
 Also remember that foreign international driving licences are not valid in Vietnam and you will be at fault if you are in an accident.